CLARUS-Project/mvds-clarus/README.md

 <!--the list of used link is at the bottom of the file-->

 # Minimum Viable Data Space (MVDS) for Clarus Project
-This repository will provide a deployment scenario of a Minimum Viable Data Space ([MVDS]([3])), defined using the International Data Spaces Assosiation ([IDSA]([4])) specification, as a solution for data exchange on the CLARUS project.
+This repository will provide a deployment scenario of a Minimum Viable Data Space ([MVDS][mvds]), defined using the International Data Spaces Assosiation ([IDSA][idsa]) specification, as a solution for data exchange on the CLARUS project.
-The open source TRUsted Engineering Connector ([TRUE Connector]([5])), developed by the Engineering group, will be used among the IDS components chosen to implement this solution.
+The open source TRUsted Engineering Connector ([TRUE Connector][true-connector]), developed by the Engineering group, will be used among the IDS components chosen to implement this solution.
-The installation and configuration on which this paper will be based will refer to the guidelines defined on the [IDS testbed]([6]).
+The installation and configuration on which this paper will be based will refer to the guidelines defined on the [IDS testbed][testbend].
 The project is currently in an early state of development, therefore, more information will be included as development progresses.

 ## Table of contents